Tom-Reeve/Snake/README.md

 # Snake
-My attempt at the classical Snake game
+My attempt at the classic Snake game